5 Tips for Continuous Learning and Professional Development as a Stage Manager

 Expand Your Knowledge Base

-While hands-on experience is invaluable, formal education in theater arts, production management, or a related field can provide a comprehensive understanding of the industry.
-Additionally, certifications in areas such as first aid, CPR, and safety protocols are increasingly becoming prerequisites for the job.
+While hands‑on experience is invaluable, formal education in theater arts, production management, or a related field can provide a comprehensive understanding of the industry.
+Additionally, certifications in areas such as first aid and CPR are increasingly becoming prerequisites for the job.
+Consider acquiring a reputable first aid kit and a CPR training kit to meet these standards.

 Lifelong Learning Mindset